 Printable Page Grain Return to Menu - Page 1 2 3 5 6 9 10 11 12 13

-Corn futures are 18 to 20 cents higher at midday Monday; soybean futures are
+Corn futures are 3 to 4 cents lower at midday Tuesday; soybean futures are

 David M. Fiala